 - My Ionic’s GPS died consistently at 7-10 miles.
 The only workaround was to restart your run.
 See this post and this post with dozens of people complaining.
 While Fitbit support recommended restarting the watch before each run, it didn’t fix anything.

 - Bluetooth range was horrible and wearing the watch of my left hand worked extremely poorly, constantly cutting out and glitching, with a pair of bluetooth headphones with a receiver in the right ear.
 See this post.
 Fitbit support recommended wearing the watch on the right hand.

 - Fitbit never fixed a single of my issues, but was creating a ton of new ones.
 Firmware updates were bricking watches and frustrated lots of users.
 See this post about the 32.12.19 firmware release.
 Fitbit support recommended doing a factory reset to recover from a failed firmware upgrade, which seemsed to brick more Ionics that they won’t pay for.
 I always waited a week or two to upgrade.

 - Fitbit did some pretty shitty things like renaming this community thread from “Would you buy a Fitbit Ionic again?” to “Feedback on a Fitbit Ionic”.

 This one was definitely an option and had all the features.
 But it wasn’t a real watch, nor a running watch, and I wouldn’t buy it out of principle.
 I wear a real watch, a Panerai Luminor Marina.

 The Garmin Forerunner 645 Music seemed to be a slightly more advanced version of the Fitbit Ionic for an extra price.
 I haven’t tried it, but heard great things.

-There’s a newly released Garmin Vivoactive 3 Music that matches closely the specs and is similarly priced to the Fitbit Ionic.
-I would have bought this one today, but I haven’t tried it myself.
+Since I had bought a Fitbit, there was a release of a Garmin Vivoactive 3 Music that matched closely the specs and is similarly priced to the Fitbit Ionic.